 - The North American paper industry has shown continuous environmental performance improvement which is well documented.

-Since its inception, Two Sides has been working to end corporate greenwashing of print and paper.
+Since its inception, Two Sides has been working to end corporate greenwashing of digital communication.
 For more information about Two Sides’ Anti-greenwash Campaign, click here.

 For more facts on electronic communication and other paper sustainability topics, click here.